How To Heal A Pulled Back Muscle

 4. Hold for a few seconds then release your spine back to neutral or the starting position.

-5. Repeat the exercise for 5-8 repetitions and 2-3 times throughout the day or days until the muscle starts to heal and feel better.
+5. Repeat the exercise for 5-8 repetitions and 2-3 times throughout the day or days until the pulled muscle in your back starts to heal and feel better.

-1. Standing straight possibly up against a wall or lying straight.
-Extend your arms out from your chest.
+1. Standing straight possibly up against a wall as shown, or lying flat.
+Extend your arms out from your chest if lying or up over head and then pulling them down as shown, if standing.

-2. Pull your shoulder blades back and towards each other or the spine keeping your arms long.
+2. Pull your shoulder blades down your back and towards each other or the spine keeping your arms long lying and bending and pulling the elbows down if standing.

 3. Hold for a few seconds and then release your arms back to the starting position letting the shoulder blades come apart again and the muscles in the upper back relax.